 Engineering and Technical Details

-I received my PhD in Mechanical Engineering in 2011.
-My dissertation research was focused on bio-medical engineering, specifically the development of belts and similar devices designed for posture monitoring and correction.
+Dylan received his PhD in Mechanical Engineering in 2011.
+His dissertation research was focused on bio-medical engineering, specifically the development of belts and similar devices designed for posture monitoring and correction.
+Click through to read Dylan's Dissertation.

-I have spent several years testing and evaluating the buckle technology utilized on the closure system of these belts.
-(Material Testing System, Tensile Testing, Pressure and Load testing)
+Dylan has spent several years testing and evaluating the buckle technology utilized on the closure system of DB Gear belts including material testing, tensile testing, and pressure and load testing.

 (Belt undergoing tensile testing while monitoring pressure)